Institute of Medical Sciences, Banaras Hindu University: Campus

 The campus of IMS lies at the front part of university.
 The campus contains the medical college, the hospital, the student and resident hostels, the staff quarters, a post office, a temple (BHU Vishwanathji), playgrounds and sporting fields.
 While the hospital section of the campus is typically crowded and busy, the residential part of the campus is quiet and idyllic punctuated with small parks.

+Hospital

+The institute has a 1500 bed plus (as of 2017) Super specialty hospital called the Sir Sunderlal Hospital.